Home Shows A to Z

 Freeman told Disc a couple of weeks' ahead of the show's debut said "It's an all action pop show which concentrates on playing the new releases.
 My hope is that from the minute the programme starts there will be non-stop music for the whole half hour - just like my 'Pick Of The Pops' shows in fact.
 During the programme, which consists purely of discs released on the day the show goes out, we'll have artists in the studio, on film, and pre recorded.
 I'm going to be in charge of a massive control panel for records, films, tapes, jingles - the lot, and I'm getting very nervous about the whole thing.
 One of the best things about the show is that we'll be able to foster new talent as well as featuring the latest discs by established artists.
 This is something sadly lacking on TV at the moment."
 Freeman, talking to Disc, said "I am wildly excited about the whole thing.
 It's like the old saying - 'all things come to him who waits'."

 The show's thirteen week run would feature many of the chart stars of the day in the studio backed by the Northern Dance Orchestra, or if they couldn't make it to Manchester a film clip of the artist would be included.
 A guest reviewer and an interview would break up the music to distinguish it from Top of the Pops.
-Fluff would also feature in a filmed insert sequence quizzing members of the public about their musical tastes.
+Fluff would also feature in a filmed insert sequence quizzing members of the public about their musical tastes, but this somehow went against Freeman's idea of non-stop music.

 'Fluff' lived up his reputation by getting a Beach Boys' song title wrong in the first show.

-In an interview with DeeJay magazine in early 1973 it plainly still hurt "That show was a knockout - they really should never have taken it off.
+In an interview with DeeJay magazine in early 1973 the perceived failure of the show still hurt Freeman "That show was a knockout - they really should never have taken it off.
 It was marvellous, in that one was given the chance to establish and discover new artists, and not be surrounded by a safe Top 20, as you are on 'Top Of The Pops'.
 When I was offered the show I was really excited and I thought how great if I can do a TV show at radio pace.
 Of course people said 'all that fake control board' and so on - but it wasn't fake at all, it was absolutely live."

 Talking to Record Mirror in July 1974 Freeman said "The BBC gave me three months to get that show off the ground, and that wasn't really long enough.
 It took Top Of The Pops nine months to get the audience interested in tuning in, yet I was only given three.
 The idea of the show was to try and bring other artists and other acts on the box, perhaps some of whom would never have seen the light of day on Top Of The Pops.
 There were a great many critics of the programme, mostly saying that all of the turntables and all of the panel was only back-drop.
 Everything you could see did really work, and I was cueing in records, and if you remember I was also wearing cans, because the whole time I was talking to you the listener, the producer was shouting instructions in my ear.
 I thought the whole show was fabulous, and I was very sorry when it was given the chop."

-In April 2019 a two minute clip of the show was discovered, the only know surviving evidence of the show.
+In April 2019 a two minute clip of the show was discovered, the only known surviving evidence of the show.

 ALL SYSTEMS FREEMAN!